osapon/halcyon/README.md

 You have your own Halcyon instance and want it to be listed here?
 Create an issue with the link and we will add it to the list.

 ## Blog
+- Release of Version 1.2.0 - Bigger blog article with all changes and a future roadmap coming soon
+- Moved from Github to NotABug - Blog article coming soon
 - Release of Version 1.1.7 - Fixed some bugs in compatibility with Pleroma,text fields now autoresizable,stopped undefined socket tries on profile pages
 - Release of Version 1.1.6 - Complete rewrite of the "who to follow" function using an API - Change of config.ini needed!
 - Release of Version 1.1.5 - Introduced the new Idempotency-Key Header and fixed an bug allowing XSS with the display name